vmario89/Attraccess/apps/fabreader-firmware/README.md

 This project uses GitHub Actions for continuous integration:

-1. Every push to the main branch or pull request that changes files in the `apps/fabreader-firmware` directory triggers a build
+1. When changes are pushed to the `main` branch that affect files in the `apps/fabreader-firmware` directory, a build is triggered
-2. The firmware is built using PlatformIO
-3. A merged binary and manifest file for ESP Web Tools are created
+2. The firmware is built using PlatformIO, creating a merged binary for ESP Web Tools
-4. These files are uploaded as artifacts and also deployed to GitHub Pages
+3. The files are automatically deployed to GitHub Pages with a web installer interface
-5. When a release is created, the firmware is attached to the release
+4. The firmware can be installed using any browser that supports Web Serial API

 ### How ESP Web Tools Integration Works